earlution/dev-toolkit/packages/frameworks/debug-path/README.md

 - Projects need to customize templates and workflows
 - Projects evolve independently and may need project-specific adaptations
 - Copying ensures projects have full control over their debugging process
-- Prevents breaking changes in `vibe-dev-kit` from affecting consuming projects
+- Prevents breaking changes in `ai-dev-kit` from affecting consuming projects

 **What to copy:**
 1. All files in `packages/frameworks/debug-path/`